IMPORTANT CONFIDENTIALITY INFORMATION

-Affirmotive Sex Addiction Australia, ASAA charges full hourly fees in the event of a counsellor’s in person court subpoena to give testimony on your behalf.
+Affirmotive Sex Addiction Australia, ASAA charges full hourly fees if the counsellor is subpoenaed to court to give testimony on your behalf.
 Charges, other than photocopying and postal service cost, do not apply if a subpoena is limited to session materials only.

 DISCOUNTED FEES FOR LONGER TERM THERAPY

 The EcoPackSaver contains a bundle of four (4) discounted 60minutes sessions, and is a non-refundable pre-book sale only.
-The EcoPackSaver is valid for 12 calender months.
+The EcoPackSaver is valid for 12 calendar months.
 Read further on page Appointments and Fees.

 I (the client)

 I have read the above information carefully and I understand and accept the terms and conditions under which services will be provided to me.

 If anything about my situation or circumstances changes in a way, which will impact on the effectiveness of my counselling therapy, I will immediately inform my counsellor Heide McConkey.